aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export SVG to PS" h2="Render SVG to PS within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to PS</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application used to create them.
+PDFs are also used to share documents with others, as they can be viewed on any device.
+However, the PDF format is not suitable for all types of documents.
+For example, documents that contain vector graphics, such as logos, diagrams, and charts, are better suited to the Scalable Vector Graphics (SVG) format.
+SVG is a vector-based image format that is used to create and display vector graphics on the web.
+It is an open standard that is supported by all modern web browsers.

+<h2>How Aspose.Total Helps for SVG to PS Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert SVG to PS in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert SVG file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to PS.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert SVG to PS in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert SVG file format to DOC.
+This API provides a wide range of features for creating, editing, and manipulating PDF documents.
+Secondly, by using the advanced Word Document Processing API Aspose.Words for C++, you can export DOC to PS.
+This API provides a comprehensive set of features for creating, editing, and manipulating Word documents.

+Aspose.Total for C++ is a powerful and reliable solution for file format automation.
+It is easy to use and provides a wide range of features for creating, editing, and manipulating various file formats.
+It is also highly scalable and can be used to convert large volumes of documents quickly and efficiently.
+Aspose.Total for C++ is an ideal solution for developers who need to convert SVG to PS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}